bids-standard/bids-specification/src/99-appendices/03-hed.md

 Dataset curators MAY also include additional columns and define their meanings in associated JSON sidecar files (`events.json`).

-Example: An excerpt from an `*_events.tsv` containing three columns (`trial_type`, `response_time`, and `stim_file`) in addition to the required `onset` and `duration` columns.
+Example: An excerpt from an `events.tsv` file containing three columns (`trial_type`, `response_time`, and `stim_file`) in addition to the required `onset` and `duration` columns.